liya28/AIOStuBu/README.md

 Because the project utilizes the Layered Architecture and because JavaFX projects are structured such that it enforces such patterns, it is imperative to point out that the app, indeed, follows the MVC pattern.
 ### Singleton Pattern
-Multiple Classes in the `Stewboo.Core` use the Singleton Pattern.
+Multiple classes in the `Stewboo.Core` use the Singleton Pattern.
 All the classes implementing [IService](StewBoo/src/main/java/io/serateam/stewboo/core/services/IService.java) use the Singleton pattern.
 - [PomodoroService](StewBoo/src/main/java/io/serateam/stewboo/core/services/pomodoro/PomodoroService.java)